*This article is a partial remake of the article published in the 2023-2024 season

 How to use the probe

-Now that you understand what a probe is, let's take a look at how it's actually used on snow.
+Now that you understand what a probe is, let's look at how it's actually used on snow.

 Unless you practice using beacons and probes on the snow, it will be difficult to use them quickly and accurately when you actually encounter an avalanche and are forced to use them.
 Beginners to backcountry skiing should start by taking a course on how to use avalanche gear or joining a tour led by a backcountry guide that includes training, so that they can become familiar with how to use the equipment